Email Marketing for Nonprofits

 Have you dreamed of making history?
 Of course, we all have.
-And now we have a chance to be a part of our city's day of giving - an opportunity to unite our community around causes in which we truly believe and help nonprofit organizations connect to the larger community.
+And now we have a chance to be a part of Pittsburgh's day of giving - an opportunity to unite our community around causes in which we truly believe and help nonprofit organizations connect to the larger community.

 Get ready to give!
-On November 28, starting at 12AM on November 28, visit www.givebigpittsburgh.com and make a donation to us and/or to any of the great participating nonprofit organizations in our state.
-You will have 24 hours to make your donation, and all giving will end at 11:59PM on November 28.
+Starting at 12AM on November 27, visit www.givebigpittsburgh.com and make a donation to us and/or to any of the great participating nonprofit organizations in Pittsburgh.
+You will have 24 hours to make your donation, and all giving will end at 11:59PM on November 27.